-- Murweh Shire Council Disaster Dashboard -http://murwehelb-986543602.ap-southeast-2.elb.amazonaws.com/; - Murweh Shire Council Emergency Management page https://www.murweh.qld.gov.au/community/emergency-management; - Australian Red Cross disaster preparedness materials; - Disaster and emergency community awareness brochures displayed and available in council offices and libraries. - Preparedness articles in local papers and council newsletters - Queensland State Government advertising, presentations, and website material. - QFES advertising, presentations and website material including the "Get Ready" program; - QFES flooding and emergency procedures information packs; - Community awareness publications and emergency management for school websites. - · QFES (FIRE) fire and bushfire awareness program. - · BOM weather warnings and website material.
+- Murweh Shire Council Disaster Dashboard Dashboard (murweh.qld.gov.au) - Murweh Shire Council Emergency Management page Emergency Management Murweh Shire Council - · Australian Red Cross disaster preparedness materials; - · Disaster and emergency community awareness brochures displayed and available in council offices and libraries. - · Preparedness articles in local papers and council newsletters. - · Queensland State Government advertising, presentations, and website material. - QRA advertising, presentations and website material including the "Get Ready" program; - · Council flooding and emergency procedures information packs; - · Community awareness publications and emergency management for school websites. - QFD (FIRE) fire and bushfire awareness program. - BOM weather warnings and website material.

 The LDMG recognises that providing information on how to "look after yourself, your family, your home, business and community" in the event of a natural or a man-made disaster is an effective way to build community resilience and help communities recover in the aftermath of an event.
-One of the key long term objectives of the LDMG is to provide this information in a timely, coordinated and accessible fashion.
+One of the key long-term objectives of the LDMG is to provide this information in a timely, coordinated and accessible fashion.